jhwang04/ZombieSurvival/CLASSLIST.md

 **Has a:**
   * int time
-    * number of game ticks (20-50 per second, not decided yet.)
+    * number of game ticks (50 per second, as of now)
   * Player player
     * The active player, that the user controls.
   * int waveNumber
     * the wave number that the game is currently on.
+  * Monster[] monsters
+    * Array that contains all the current zombies
+  * Projectile[] bullets
+    * Array that contains all the active bullets
+  * boolean debugOn
+    * setting that shows hitboxes & other debugging overlays

 **Does:**
   * starts a clock, that regulates the time between each game tick
   * creates new java window, the graphics display for the game itself
   * repaints the window every game tick
+  * can add elements to the Monster[] and Projectile[] arrays

 ## weapons package

 #### Ranged.java
-**Is a:** Abstract class, represents all ranged weapons.
+**Is a:** Class, represents all ranged weapons.
 Will be extended to be "pistol" or "rifle" or "bow & arrow".
+  * implements MouseListener so that it can take mouse input (to shoot the bullets)

 **Has a:**
   * int x
     * x coordinate of the ranged weapon